ajmaxwello/dieu-la-cresse/contact.md

 title: Contact Us
 layout: page
 image: /assets/img/LeekMasonicHall.jpg
-feature_text: <h2 class="whitetext highlighted">Contact Dieu-La-Cresse Lodge No. 4169</h2>
+feature_text: <h1 class="whitetext highlighted">Contact Dieu-La-Cresse Lodge No. 4169</h1>
 permalink: /contact/
 ---
-# Contact Us
+## Contact Us

 If you are interested in joining our Lodge, or simply wish to know more,you can

 Email us at: secretary_4169@yahoo.com

 Write to us at:
-Secretary,
+Secretary
-Dieu-La-Cresse Lodge No. 4169,
+Dieu-La-Cresse Lodge No. 4169
-Leek Masonic Hall,
+Leek Masonic Hall
-King Street,
+King Street
-Leek,
+Leek
-Staffordshire Moorlands.
+Staffordshire Moorlands
 ST13 5NY

 Or fill in the form below